LukeSmithxyz/based.cooking/src/cold-brew-coffee.md

 - Some cups of dark roast coffee grounds, medium to large coarseness
 - Water, 2-10x as much as the coffee
-- flat or whipped heavy cream
+- flat or whipped heavy cream (optional)

 Too finely ground beans will make it taste bitter.